Face2PPG: An unsupervised pipeline for blood volume pulse extraction from faces: Unsupervised blood volume pulse extraction methodology

-The pipeline comprises of 8 main modules sequentially connected: \begin{enumerate} \itemsep{0pt} \parskip{0pt} \item \textbf{Database interface}: it includes the interfaces to read the data (videos, images and reference signals) of several publicly available databases. \item \textbf{Face detection and alignment}: starting step that handles the detection and the alignment of the face at every frame.
-Face detection gives the coordinates where the face is located in the frame.
-Face alignment models detect several facial points in the detected face.
-It plays a critical role since these points are used to select regions of interest, patches or simply using them as segmentation coordinates. \item \textbf{ROI selection}: step to select the regions of interest of the face based on a color skin segmentation or selection of patches based either on face location or the coordinates of the landmarks coordinates. \item \textbf{RGB extraction}: extraction of the raw signal from a window of several RGB frames.
-The value at every sample is computed using the mean value of the pixels contained in the mask or patches selected in the previous step. \item \textbf{Pre-processing}: block mainly to filter the extracted raw RGB signal to adequate it to our band of interest.
-Filtering is a significant factor in properly recovering the BVP signal.
-Remote PPG signals usually present trends and noise in the frequency spectrum of the camera sample rate.
-The band of interest to recover the heart-related signal is between 0.75 and 4.0 Hz. \item \textbf{RGB to PPG transformation (rPPG)}: step where the RGB filtered signal is transformed to a PPG signal using a transformation method.
-Remote PPG methods are one of the core blocks in this topic since it is the component that transforms RBG signals into physiological signals.
-The main idea behind all the included methods is the combination of the RGB channels to convert them into a pulse signal. \item \textbf{Frequency analysis}: spectrum analysis of the rPPG and reference ground-truth (BVP or ECG) signals to estimate the heart rate. \item \textbf{Evaluation}: it includes an error and statistical analysis to compare the estimated heart rate from the rPPG and the estimated heart rate from the reference ground-truth signals. \end{enumerate}
+The pipeline comprises of 8 main modules sequentially connected: \begin{enumerate} \itemsep{0pt} \parskip{0pt} \item \textbf{Database interface}: Provides interfaces to read data from various public databases, including videos, images, and reference signals. \item \textbf{Face detection and alignment}: An initial step for detecting and aligning faces in each frame.
+This process obtains face coordinates and facial points, which are crucial for selecting regions of interest, patches, or segmentation coordinates. \item \textbf{ROI selection}: step to select the regions of interest of the face based on a color skin segmentation or selection of patches based either on face location or the coordinates of the landmarks. \item \textbf{RGB extraction}: Retrieves raw signal from a window of multiple RGB frames, computing the mean value of pixels within the mask or patches selected earlier. \item \textbf{Pre-processing}: Block mainly to filters raw RGB signal to focus on the band of interest.
+Filtering is essential for accurate BVP signal recovery, as remote PPG signals often exhibit trends and noise.
+The heart-related signal lies between 0.75 and 4.0 Hz. \item \textbf{RGB to PPG transformation (rPPG)}: crucial and core step in remote PPG methods as it converts skin color variations into physiological signals.
+This step involves transforming the RGB signal into a PPG signal using a transformation method that combines the RGB channels to generate a pulse signal. \item \textbf{Frequency analysis}: spectrum analysis of the rPPG and reference ground-truth (BVP or ECG) signals to estimate the heart rate. \item \textbf{Evaluation}: it includes an error and statistical analysis to compare the estimated heart rate from the rPPG and the estimated heart rate from the ground-truth signals. \end{enumerate}